Giovanni da Verrazzano biography

 The First Expedition of the New World

-Verrazano and Francis I met between 1522 and 1523, and Verrazano convinced the king that he would be the right man to undertake exploratory voyages to the West on behalf of France, and Francis I signed on.
-Verrazano prepared four ships, loaded with ammunition, cannons, lifeboats, and scientific equipment, with provisions to last 8 months.
+Verrazzano and Francis I met between 1522 and 1523, and Verrazzano convinced the king that he would be the right man to undertake exploratory voyages to the West on behalf of France, and Francis I signed on.
+Verrazzano prepared four ships, loaded with ammunition, cannons, lifeboats, and scientific equipment, with provisions to last 8 months.
 The flagship was named Delfina, in honor of the King’s firstborn daughter, and it set sail with the Normanda, Santa Maria and Vittoria.
 The Santa Maria and Vittoria were lost in a storm at sea, while the Delfina and the Normanda found their way into battle with Spanish ships.
 In the end, only the Delfina was seaworthy, and it headed to the new World during the night of January 17, 1524.
-Like many explorers of the day, Verrazano was ultimately seeking a passage to the pacific Ocean and Asia, and he thought that by sailing along the northern coastline of the New World he would find a passageway to the West Coast of North America.
+Like many explorers of the day, Verrazzano was ultimately seeking a passage to the pacific Ocean and Asia, and he thought that by sailing along the northern coastline of the New World he would find a passageway to the West Coast of North America.

 After 50 days at sea, the men aboard the Delfina sighted land—generally thought to be near what would become Cape Fear, North Carolina.
-Verrazano first steered his ship south, but upon reaching the northern tip of Florida, he turned and headed north, never losing sight of the coastline.
+Verrazzano first steered his ship south, but upon reaching the northern tip of Florida, he turned and headed north, never losing sight of the coastline.
 On April 17, 1524, the Delfina entered the Bay of New York.
 He landed on the southern tip of Manhattan, where he stayed until a storm a pushed him toward Martha’s Vineyard.

 He finally came to a rest at what is known today as Newport, Rhode Island.
-Verrazano and his men interacted with the local population there for two weeks, before returning to France in July 1524.
+Verrazzano and his men interacted with the local population there for two weeks, before returning to France in July 1524.

 The Final Voyage and Grim Death

-While sailing south of Jamaica, the crew spotted a heavily vegetated, seemingly unpopulated island, and Verrazano dropped anchor to explore it with a handful of crewmen.
+While sailing south of Jamaica, the crew spotted a heavily vegetated, seemingly unpopulated island, and Verrazzano dropped anchor to explore it with a handful of crewmen.
 The group was soon attacked by a large assemblage of cannibalistic natives who killed them and ate them all as Girolamo and the rest of the crew watched from the main ship, unable to help.

-Giovanni da Verrazano added greatly to the knowledge base of mapmakers in terms of the geography of the East Coast of North America.
+Giovanni da Verrazzano added greatly to the knowledge base of mapmakers in terms of the geography of the East Coast of North America.
 In honor of the famed explorer, the bridge spanning the Narrows between Brooklyn and Staten Island now bears his name.